simhaonline/wsl_setup/README.md

 The snippets directory contain fragments of code to be inserted in `~/.bashrc` and/or `~/.profile`, as well as config files like .vimrc and .tmux.conf.

+Ignore the Powershell stuff for now, it is half-baked and very Ubuntu centric.